 - Choose an oil low in linoleic acids, such as olive oil and canola oil.
 HNE is more likely to build up in oils with high levels of linoleic acid; safflower oil, grape seed oil, sunflower oil, and corn oil.
 So avoid these oils for deep frying.

 - Don’t mix different types of oils out of proportion.

 - Temperature of Oil while cooking

 - The ideal temperature for frying is 375°F. Frying foods at or above 375°F can lead to the accumulation of 4-hydroxy-2-trans-nominal (HNE) in the oil.

 - So, when heating oil to very high temperatures, use a thermometer to ensure that you’re not heating the oil above 375°F or 190°C.

 - Turn off the heat after you are done the cooking.
 Exposing oil to prolonged heat accelerates rancidity.

 - Avoid iron or copper pots or pans for frying oil that is to be reused.
 These metals also accelerate rancidity.

 - Hot oils tend to polymerize—their molecules join together into much bigger molecules that give the oil a thick, gummy consistency and a darker colour, can be seen settled down at the bottom of a container after the oil cooled down.

 - Storage of oil

 Fats are susceptible to oxidation when they are exposed to light, heat and oxygen so try and keep your oils tightly sealed in a cool, dry cupboard.

 - Try to limit the quantity of oil used.
 Use only that much quantity for use which is actually required.
-Using fresh oil every time is the best way to avoid future complication, it is not really practical due to economic reasons.
+Using fresh oil every time is the best way to avoid future complication, it is not really practical due to economic reasons also.

 - Minimize food contamination while frying.